Greater-London-Authority/nowcast-birth-estimates/README.md

 counts.
 The presented intervals reflect a range of two standard deviations in the ratio either side of the mean value.

-Ratios for regions and subregions will tend to be exhibit less noise than those for individual local authorities and so estimated confidence intervals will tend to be proportionately smaller.
-Ratios for individual areas may shift over time due for reasons including:
+Ratios for regions and subregions will tend to exhibit less noise than those for individual local authorities and so estimated confidence intervals will tend to be proportionately smaller.
+Ratios for individual areas may shift over time due to reasons including:

 -   Changing volumes of infant net migration relative to the number of births